seanreed1111/sql-recipes/recipes.md

 SELECT employee_id, concat(concat(last_name,', '),first_name) full_name, email FROM employee
 ;
-Because the CONCAT function only supports two operands as of Oracle Database 11g, concatenating more than two strings can make the code unreadable very fast!
+Because the CONCAT function only supports two operands as of SQL Database 11g, concatenating more than two strings can make the code unreadable very fast!

 How It Works
-You can apply a number of different Oracle built-in functions to make your output more readable; some Oracle shops I’ve worked in relied solely on SQL*Plus for their reporting.
-Applying the appropriate functions and using the right SQL*Plus commands makes the output extremely readable, even with queries returning Oracle objects, currency columns, and long character strings.
+You can apply a number of different SQL built-in functions to make your output more readable; some SQL shops I’ve worked in relied solely on SQL*Plus for their reporting.
+Applying the appropriate functions and using the right SQL*Plus commands makes the output extremely readable, even with queries returning SQL objects, currency columns, and long character strings.
 If your text-based columns have leading or trailing blanks (which of course should have been cleaned up on import or by the GUI form), or the column is a fixed-length CHAR column, you can get rid of leading and trailing blanks using the TRIM function, as in this example:

 SELECT employee_id, trim(last_name) || ', ' || trim(first_name) full_name, email FROM employee